 Adventure, Fantasy (2h 41m)

 The Hobbit: The Desolation of Smaug and The Hobbit: The Battle of the Five Armies are the second and third films in the three-part film trilogy directed by Peter Jackson.

 All three films are based on a single novel by J.R.R.
 Tolkien (The Hobbit), so you'll want to watch the first film—The Hobbit: An Unexpected Journey—before you dive into these ones.
 But these are the ones that primarily feature the iconic dragon Smaug.

 By this point in the series, Bilbo Baggins and his accompanying Dwarves have woken up Smaug, who has been resting upon his hoarded pile of gold inside the Lonely Mountain.

 Of course, Smaug is understandably upset at having someone entering his home.
 The dragon is voiced by Benedict Cumberbatch, who puts on a fantastic performance.

 1. Reign of Fire (2002)

-Reign of Fire takes place in a hypothetical near-future where the entire world has been taken over by huge, fire-breathing dragons that escaped from an underground cavern.
-Denton and Quinn have to team up to stop them.
+Reign of Fire takes place in a hypothetical near-future where the entire world has been taken over by huge, fire-breathing dragons that escaped from an underground cavern—and now it's up to Quinn and Denton to team up to stop them.